guyroutledge/atozcss/_drafts/2016-04-20-handy-sass-mixins.md

 ---

-Mixins are a Sass feature that enables re-use of blocks of code with slight variations.
-They are really powerful and are a code tool in writing modular and maintainable code.
+Mixins are a Sass feature that enables blocks of code to be re-used with slight variations.
+They are really powerful and are a core tool in writing modular and maintainable code.

 We'll go over a whole heap of handy mixins to help you out